 Finally.
 Fucking finally.
 After getting all lubed up after a gritty medieval character creation start and combat that involves maiming and bleeding out in the mud we suddenly grow limp at the lacklustre religion, magic and bestiary sections.
 Not so during the actual setting part, where the grimdarkness we all fondly remember makes our erections … More Review: Warhammer Fantasy Roleplay Pt.
 VII; Grim Darkness at last!

-This chapter, which concerns the Old World’s Menagerie, comes with a preface of like DnD but…, as do the two preceding it.
-Let’s start with a general overview.
-I have not covered Bestiaries of appreciable size before so the format might be rough.
-Don’t say I did not warn you.
-Monsters in WHF 1e are statted similar … More Review: Warhammer Fantasy Roleplay 1e Pt.
+This chapter concerning the Old World’s Menagerie comes with a preface of like DnD but…, as do the two preceding it.
+Lets start with a general overview.
+I have not covered Bestiaries of appreciable size before so the format might be a bit rough.
+Don’t say I didn’t warn you.
+Monsters in WHF 1e are statted … More Review: Warhammer Fantasy Roleplay 1e Pt.
 VI; Like DnD but…

 Religion in the Old World bears a striking resemblance to religion in the Forgotten Realms, with little but fucking Ao creating an Avatar crisis and turning the setting into a goddamn comic book to set it apart.
 The Old World of Man is polytheistic in the manner of the ancient Greeks or Romans, with several … More Reviews: Warhammer Fantasy Roleplaying 1e Pt.
 V: The Laughter of Dark Gods